 I was drawn to this task because Sketchpad acts as a visual amplifier for students as they explore the situation by dragging a dog around the screen.
 Sketchpad allows students to see where the dog can go within the constraints set by the leash and offers visual cues into the problem’s solution that would be difficult to obtain through paper-and-pencil exploration alone.

-Download the sketch Dog Leash Problem.gsp and open it with either desktop Sketchpad or Sketchpad Explorer for the iPad.
+Download the sketch Dog Leash Problem.gsp and open it with Sketchpad.
 Drag the dog around the screen and notice the limits of where it can go without the leash breaking.